 Bruner et al (1904) cited several reports from the 19th century by Aughey and others, including two of nesting, one in Dakota Co and the other in Richardson Co, accepted by Dunn and Garrett (1997); Aughey (1878) considered it “abundant” in eastern Nebraska, and Taylor (1888) referred to it as a “Summer resident; common” in southeast Nebraska.
-Although some of these early reports have been questioned (Johnsgard 1979, 1980; Sharpe 1993), Wayne Mollhoff (pers. comm.) pointed out that as the forests were cleared, brushy habitat became more common, albeit often ephemeral, which would have contributed to an increase in numbers of Prairie Warbler.
+Although some of these early reports have been questioned (Johnsgard 1979, 1980; Sharpe 1993), Mollhoff (2022) pointed out that as the forests were cleared, brushy habitat became more common, albeit often ephemeral, which would have contributed to an increase in numbers of Prairie Warbler.
+However, a decline apparently followed; Bruner et al (1904) noted that “recent observers do not find it so common”.
 The existence of these old breeding records for this species and also for Blue-winged Warbler, both of which occupy similar habitat which has since largely disappeared from Nebraska, is intriguing.

 Fall: There is a single documented record:

 6 Sep 1998 immature male Gering Cemetery, Scotts Bluff Co (Brogie 1999).

 Additional undocumented reports are 31 Aug 2002 Fontenelle Forest, 22 Sep 1983 Douglas-Sarpy Cos (Williams 1984), and 23 Sep 1972 McPherson Co.